devmittal/Circular-Buffer/README.md

 5. Display contents of buffer

 This project also consists of a unit test functionality to test each function using CUnit.

+Completed as part of Project 2 towards the graduate course "Principles of Embedded Software".